Campus Improvement Plan

 Evaluation Data Sources: Campus Emergency Operation Procedures Documents

-Strategy 1: Complete Campus Emergency Operation Procedures (EOP) and train staff at the start of each school year.
-EOP will align to the best practices from the Texas School Safety Center and the Standard Operating Procedures.
+Strategy 1: Campus EOP will align to the best practices from the Texas School Safety Center and the Standard Operating Procedures.

-Strategy's Expected Result/Impact: Complete and Submit EOP by September 2nd.
+Strategy's Expected Result/Impact: Submitted campus EOP in September

-Staff Responsible for Monitoring: Admin Safety Committee
+Staff Responsible for Monitoring: Campus Safety Officer

 Goal 4: Fiscal Responsibility